SinixND/roguelike/DesignGuideline.md

 ## Refactor Composition instead of Inheritance
-Refactor with (Interface) Composition when another version of the same type (:interface) is needed:
+- Refactor with (Interface) Composition when another version of the same type (:interface) is needed:

+## General
+- Prefer reference over pointer wherever possible

 1) Old:
 ```cpp